How to Find a Healthy Spiritual Teacher

 True coaches strive to cultivate personal responsibility and independence, not dependence and over-reliance.

 It is important to consider and tune into how you feel when making decisions.
 Does this person feel helpful, responsible, safe, stable and practiced?
 Does it feel positive, uplifting, empowering?
 Having good judgement and intuition is critical in guiding you through your personal journey of growth and development.
-The right guides and coaches can be beneficial in helping people navigate an unknown path.
+The right guides and teachers can be beneficial in helping individuals navigate an unknown path.
 I believe, eventually it’s about training people to be self-sufficient so they can be the leaders of their own lives.
-Ultimately, trust that you will find the right teacher or guide by following your intuition.